-Erin Ryan, Elizabeth C. & Clyde W. Atkinson Professor and Associate Dean for Environmental Programs Environmental Law, Natural Resources Law, Negotiation, Property

-J.D., Harvard University
+Erin Ryan, Elizabeth C. & Clyde W. Atkinson Professor and Associate Dean for Environmental Programs Environmental Law, Natural Resources Law, Negotiation, Property J.D., Harvard University

-Patricia A. Dore Professor of Administrative Law Administrative Law, Legislation & Regulation J.D., Stanford University to confidently address legal and policy issues.
-During my time as a student, support from FSU Law uniquely prepared me by allowing me to gain valuable experience through numerous research and professional opportunities, including positions within the state and federal government, private firms and other non-profit organizations.
-As I work in Congress on legislative issues and investigations, I know that FSU Law's environmental law program was key in developing me to be able to immediately contribute and lead significant work on environmental, energy, and infrastructure policy."
+Mark B. Seidenfeld, Patricia A. Dore Professor of Administrative Law Administrative Law, Legislation & Regulation J.D., Stanford University to confidently address legal and policy issues.
+During my time as a student, support from FSU Law allowed me to gain valuable experience through numerous research and professional opportunities, including positions within the state and federal government, private firms and other non-profit organizations.
+As I have worked in Congress and now coordinating policy and legislative issues at the state level on environmental, energy, and infrastructure issues, I know that FSU Law's environmental law program was key in developing me to be able to immediately contribute and lead this significant work."

-To learn more about our Environmental Law professors. visit law.fsu.edu/ environmental-law-faculty.
+To learn more about our Environmental Law professors, visit law.fsu.edu/environmental-law-faculty.